malm0d/RareSkills-ZK-Book/module2/01-bilinear-pairings/01_bilinearpairings.md

 ```

 ### What is happening to the code?
-The code above attempt to verify the following:
+The code above attempts to verify the following:

 $$
 e(2G_1, 3G_2) \ \cdot \ e(4G_1, 5G_2) \ \stackrel{?}{=} \ e(10G_1, 12G_2)